kcoulsy/php-checker/RULES.md

 ## Best practices

-- **Strict-types encouragement**
-  - Warn when a file mixes strict and non-strict typing conventions or when `declare(strict_types=1)` is absent but the file is otherwise written with strict rules (optional heuristics).

 - **Unused imports / symbols**
   - Track `use` statements and warn about aliases that are never resolved, or conversely about symbols referenced without a `use` that could be statically resolved.